Mahender22/GNN-for-forecasting-coordinated-moving-objects/README.md

 - `visualization_methods.py`: Visualization tools for model analysis.
 - `GCN_LSTM.py`: Combined GCN and LSTM model.
 - `Processed_data`: Directory for the processed game data for three 90 minute soccer games.
+- `data_preprocessing.py`: Data preprocessing pipeline for generating the dataset and preprocessing the data.
+- `Raw_data`: Directory for the raw tracking and event data for three 90 minute soccer games.

 ## Data Description